ashifmahmudchowdhury/AuraM6-LWP-Series/readme.md

-# Aura M6
+# Aura M6 LWP
 # Tech 6 Kernel 0.9.8.0
-# 15 june 2024
+# 07 July 2025

 # development build 4081 series #

+# Ashif Mahmud Chowdhury #
+# www.freelancer.com/u/SPARKtech #

-Welcome to the developer release of aura milestone 6.
+Welcome to the developer release of aura milestone 6 LWP.

-M6 is basically going to be a beta version of m5 with more apps being released. i would like to fix the ability for the multi threading to work again so that the tcp apps dont hang the system like the presently do.
+M6 LWP is basically going to be a beta version of M6 with more apps being released. i would like to fix the ability for the multi threading to work again so that the tcp apps dont hang the system like the presently do.

 orchid browser has been built using curl, xmlparsing, watt32 and a few other libraries. it has yet to be tested. also an app store which i am also planning to add the ability to download freedos packages again.